Skip to main content

 Increase the supply of affordable housing units

 Increase both rental and ownership housing with the following priorities: mixed-income housing, permanent supportive housing, and/or housing with co-location of services (case management, childcare, etc.).
 Prioritize projects serving special populations including people experiencing homelessness, families, seniors, unaccompanied youth, people with disabilities, and people with very low incomes.
 Prioritize projects that have nearby access to transit, grocery, employment, and other community amenities/resources.
-May include construction, acquisition, adaptive re-use, etc.
+May include construction, acquisition, adaptive re-use, down payment assistance, etc.

 Preserve existing affordable housing

 Invest in preservation activities that maintain and/or improve affordable housing stock conditions and numbers.
 Includes rehabilitation of existing units and acquisition to prevent conversion to market rate.
 Rehabilitation efforts will extend the life of the preserved unit for a minimum of 15 years and prioritize healthy indoor and outdoor spaces for residents and energy efficiency upgrades.
+May also include ownership supports such as emergency repairs, energy efficiency upgrades, and accessibility modifications.

 Provide emergency sheltering and services